Ultrasonic Kratom Extraction

 An initial freeze-drying coupled with ultrasonic extraction has been found most efficient when a combination of CHCl3 : MeOH 1:4 (v/v) at pH 9.5 was used.
 A low extraction temperature between 25 and 45°C helps to avoid the degradation of the bioactive compounds.

 For the ultrasonic extraction, 5 g of the pulverised freeze-dried Kratom leaves are placed in a beaker containing 200 mL of CHCl3:CH3OH, 1:4(v/v), which is placed in an ice bath to keep the temperature during sonication low.
-The sample is sonicated with an ultrasonic homogenizer such as the UP200Ht (200W, 26kHz).
+The sample is sonicated with an ultrasonic homogenizer UP200Ht (200W, 26kHz; see picture left).
 The UP200Ht is set to 100% amplitude and 50% cycle mode and the sample is sonicated for approx. 4 min.
 Afterwards, the leaf extract is filtered through a filter paper and the filtrate was allowed to dry on an evaporating dish placed on a water bath.

 Ultrasonic extraction results in high quality extracts and convinces by high yields, fast processing time, safe and easy operation, low investment cost as well as environmental-friendliness.